How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

-\textbf{Schema-based settings.} Starting with $PC$, we observe that all fine-tuned methods achieve the target recall, but the baseline methods fail in two datasets -- except for \textsf{DkNN-Join}, which fails only once.
-Taking into account the four datasets with insufficient coverage, this means that \textit{without fine-tuning, the schema-based settings fall short of high recall in half the cases}.
+\textbf{Schema-based settings.} Similar to the schema-agnostic settings, all fine-tuned filtering methods achieve the target $PC$.
+The baseline methods fail in two datasets, except for \textsf{DkNN}, which fails just once.
+Along with the four datasets with insufficient coverage, this means that \textit{without fine-tuning, the schema-based settings fall short of recall in half~the~cases}.